spf13/viper/README.md

 }
 ```

+*NOTE:* You can also have a file without an extension and specify the format programmaticaly.
+For those configuration files that lie in the home of the user without any extension like `.bashrc`

 ### Writing Config Files

 Reading from config files is useful, but at times you want to store all modifications made at run time.